Photo credit: Christopher Descano

 Artress Bethany White's recent collection of poetry is both timely and timeless...[it] is a survival narrative that envelops the duality of the African American experience in the U.S. and the struggle for the American dream."
 Alley L. Biniarz for Harbor Review

-Artress Bethany White Artress Bethany White is a poet, essayist, and literary critic.
-She is the recipient of the Trio Award for her collection My Afmerica: poems (Trio House Press, 2019), selected by poet Sun Yung Shin.
+Artress Bethany White is a poet, essayist, and literary critic.
+Her third poetry collection, A Black Doe in the Anthropocene: Poems, is forthcoming from University Press of Kentucky in spring 2025 and chronicles her family's history of enslavement in America.
+She is the recipient of the Trio Award for her poetry collection My Afmerica: poems (Trio House Press, 2019), selected by poet Sun Yung Shin.
 Her prose, Survivor’s Guilt: Essays on Race and American Identity, received a 2022 Next Generation Finalist Indie Book Award.
-She is co-editor of the new anthology Wheatley at 250: Black Women Poets Re-imagine the Verse of Phillis Wheatley Peters (Pangyrus, 2023), which writer Camille Dungy refers to as "a blessing and a balm."
+White is co-editor of the new anthology Wheatley at 250: Black Women Poets Re-imagine the Verse of Phillis Wheatley Peters (Pangyrus, 2023), which writer Camille Dungy refers to as "a blessing and a balm."
 Recent work also appears in the anthology Why I Wrote This Poem: 62 Poets on Creativity and Craft (McFarland, 2023).
-White has received scholarships and residencies from the Sewanee Writers’ Conference and Bread Loaf.
-She is associate professor of English at East Stroudsburg University and teaches poetry and nonfiction workshops for Rosemont College Summer Writers Retreat in Pennsylvania.
+She has received scholarships and residencies from the Bread Loaf Writers' Conference, the Sewanee Writers’ Conference, and Tupelo Press MASS MoCA.
+She is associate professor of English at East Stroudsburg University.

 Contact: Artress dot White at gmail dot com